paul-grozav/source.paul.grozav.info/kb/containers/kubernetes.md

   - kubelet
   description: |
     Talks to every kubelet from every worker node.
+    6443, this port, is the only one that needs to be opened on the node, to be able to have a working k8s cluster.
+Plus any other, defined, NodePorts.
 etcd:
   runs_on: control_planes
   listen_port: [ 2379, 2380 ]